 The team at Ashes of Creation Community Wiki put together these three images to help explain the corruption system.

 As you can see attacking a non-combatant is not what gives corruption, it is the actual killing of a non-combatant that gives corruption.
 If the person chooses to not fight back, you can always stop and not gain corruption.
 If you attack a combatant or another corrupted you are fine, no corruption gain.
 For the confines of this discussion I am going to use the word Murder to describe the art of killing a non-combatant and gaining corruption in order to not have to type out a lot of words every time.

 What exactly does corruption do?

 First, corruption lowers your PvP effectiveness.
 The more corruption you accumulate the harder it becomes to PvP.
 Eventually you will die to someone, even someone you vastly out level or out gear, simply because your combat effectiveness will have been degraded.
-It is important to note, that some people believe this combat efficiency decrease is due to the negative experience mechanic.
+It is important to note, some people believe this combat efficiency decrease is due to the negative experience mechanic.
 It is not.
 It is a separate mechanic that applies while you are corrupted.

+UPDATE (21 JULY): There are special rules for combat between corrupted and bounty hunters.
+In order to ensure those rules are understood separately, Bounty Hunters have their own page with their own mechanics breakdowns.
 Next, while everyone who dies drops a percentage of their gatherables/raw materials, individuals who are suffering from corruption also have a percentage chance to drop their gear.
 The higher the corruption score, the greater the chance of dropping weapons and gear.